 Right now, I am going to tell you about one aspect of my childhood I am quite proud of as I look back.
 During our school holidays, we often had to go to work with Dad.
 Since I was born, Dad has been a window-cleaner.
 I have very fond memories.
 I remember having the job of carrying “the little ladder” and always had some “scrims” in my pockets (they were the cloths used for mopping up water from sills etc or for cleaning Georgian window panels).
 Dad gave us tasks so that we felt useful.
 During a day of window cleaning we might carry things, or wipe any sills we could reach, or hold back plants away from the window so Dad could clean them easily.
 Sometimes Dad would ask us to run ahead and ring the doorbell and when the house-holder opened the door we would politely tell them, “the window-cleaner has almost finished and he says it is £6.50 please”.

 Some of Dad’s customers have seen his little ones growing up.
+We were the most famous crew of window cleaners in the town – a father and three little girls invading neighbourhoods to leave windows sparkling.
 At the age of five or six, I used to wear red wellington boots and a green woolly bobble hat.
 One day I lost my bobble hat and was very tearful about it.
 Dad allowed me to join him on the Friday evening when he visited any customers who had not been home that week to collect any payments they owed him.
 I asked every customer if they had seen my green bobble hat.
 Imagine my relief when one lady said she had found it in her garden and had recognized it immediately and had kept it safe until the window-cleaner came again.

 Some of Dad’s customers were very kind to us.
 They might invite us inside to play with their children, or sit us on their sofa and allow us to watch a cartoon film.
 We were well supplied by Dad’s customers with juice and biscuits.
 They would even give us some money to buy sweets.
 One lady gave me £1 and told me it was ice-cream money.
 Dad crimsoned in embarrassment with my reply to his lovely customer.
 I held out my hand and said to the lady “have you ever heard of a thing called inflation?”
 Don’t worry…I now fully comprehend how cheeky I was!
 At the time, I was just trying to communicate my frustration, because back then it cost £1.10 to buy a Mr Whippy ice-cream with a chocolate flake and raspberry sauce and sprinkles from the ice-cream van…which at the time was the highest form of ice-cream perfection!!!